mongodb-developer/workshop/03-Load-Sample-Data/README.md

 * sample_training
 * sample_weatherdata

-For details on the collections and documents included in these datasets, see Available Sample Datasets.
+For details on the collections and documents included in these datasets, see [Sample Datasets for Atlas Clusters](https://docs.atlas.mongodb.com/sample-data/).